mfaizsyahmi/WindowNotifyOverlay_AHK2/Classes.md

 Name: Hex RGB value.

 #### `SvgIconMap`
-IconName: Svg markup (From VS2022 Icon Library).
+IconName: Svg markup.
+This is blank by default. `#Include WindowNotifyOverlay_icons.ahk` to populate it with some icons from VS2022 Icon Library.
+See [Icons.md](Icons.md) for the icons it contains.

 #### `PopupThemeAssocMap`
 IconName: Theme.
+This is blank by default. `#Include WindowNotifyOverlay_icons.ahk` to populate it with some icons from VS2022 Icon Library.
+See [Icons.md](Icons.md) for the association map values it adds.

 ### Static Class Methods
     __New() -> class